The State of Safety in New Mexico 2023

 Property crime in New Mexico: Fear vs. reality

-New Mexicans' personal experiences with property crime increased year over year to 39%, which is the second-highest percentage in the nation.
-With that said, 41% of New Mexicans said they increased their security or safety measures in the 12 months prior to the survey, and people in New Mexico were more likely to use all types of property protection compared to the average American.
+Reflecting the state's high property crime rate, New Mexicans' personal experiences with property crime increased year over year to 40%, which is the fourth-highest percentage in the nation.
+With that said, 36% of New Mexicans said they increased their security or safety measures in the 12 months prior to the survey.

-• 39% of New Mexicans experienced package theft in the 12 months prior to our survey, which is the eighth-highest rate in the nation and represents an increase of 70% year over year.
+• 39% of New Mexicans experienced package theft in the 12 months prior to our survey, which is the same as last year and the eleventh-highest rate in the nation.

 Compare the best home security systems